Endogenous Resistance to Activation Steering in Language Models: Technical Appendices and Supplementary Material

 \subsubsection{Comparison with Baseline Episodes}

-To contextualize the magnitude of OTD activation during self-correction, we compared activation levels against baseline episodes where the model responded correctly on the first attempt without any self-correction behavior (\numBaselineEpisodes{} episodes).
+To contextualize the magnitude of self-correction-associated latent activation during self-correction, we compared activation levels against baseline episodes where the model responded correctly on the first attempt without any self-correction behavior (\numBaselineEpisodes{} episodes).

-\Cref{fig:app-baseline-comparison} shows that OTD latents fire \otdRatioOffTopic{}$\times$ higher during the off-topic region of self-correction episodes (mean = \otdMeanOffTopic{}) compared to baseline episodes (mean = \otdMeanBaseline{}).
-Even after self-correction, OTD activation remains elevated at \otdRatioOnTopic{}$\times$ baseline (mean = \otdMeanOnTopic{}), suggesting that the model continues to detect residual off-topic influence from the steering intervention even as it generates on-topic content.
+\Cref{fig:app-baseline-comparison} shows that self-correction-associated latents fire \otdRatioOffTopic{}$\times$ higher during the off-topic region of self-correction episodes (mean = \otdMeanOffTopic{}) compared to baseline episodes (mean = \otdMeanBaseline{}).
+Even after self-correction, their activation remains elevated at \otdRatioOnTopic{}$\times$ baseline (mean = \otdMeanOnTopic{}), suggesting that the model continues to represent residual off-topic influence from the steering intervention even as it generates on-topic content.

 This persistent elevation is consistent with our finding that ESR mitigates but does not fully eliminate steering effects (\Cref{fig:esr-example}), and may reflect the continued presence of steering-induced activations that the model must actively suppress.